-When it comes to divorce, one of the first questions that is often asked is, “what will happen to my business?”
-Navigating divorce can be stressful and tricky, especially when your business – something you’ve poured yourself, blood, sweat and tears as well as your finances into – is at risk.
+When it comes to divorce, one of the first questions that are often asked is, “what will happen to my business?”
+Navigating community interest in a sole and separate business during a high net-worth divorce can be stressful and tricky, especially when your business – something you’ve poured yourself, blood, sweat, and tears as well as your finances into – is at risk.

 Arizona is a community property state, which means that property acquired during the marriage is deemed community property, and that property acquired prior to the marriage is sole and separate property.
 Although results are always determined on a case-by-case basis, knowing when the business began operation can give insight to possible outcomes for the division of the business.

-- Any business income generated from efforts during a marriage is considered community property, even if they were earned by only one spouse.
+Any business income generated from efforts during a marriage is considered community property, even if it were earned by only one spouse.

 It is important to note that courts typically do not order the business or its inventory actually physically divided or order the actual liquidation and sale of the business – rather the business or the portion of the business owned by the parties or one spouse will be valued as a whole, typically by an appropriate business valuation expert, and that value will be divided with the spouse retaining ownership and operation of the business liable to pay the other spouse their share of that value either by offsetting it against other assets being divided in the divorce or as a judgment.